Hands-on Gear Review

 We believe the Rogen is best suited to people who want one tent for car camping, basecamping, and for backpacking trips in severe conditions.
 Our testers prefer tarp shelters for serious backpacking, but if you're willing to carry the extra weight, the Rogen is an outstandingly versatile and comfortable tent.
 One application that the Rogen excels at is international basecamping (when you travel via plane to a destination and camp for one or more weeks in the same place).
 In such an application the lightest and most livable tent with the greatest weather resistance will be the best; the Rogen takes the cake here.

 At $790 the Rogen is the most expensive backpacking tent we've ever tested!
-It costs more than the Hilleberg Jannu, our Editor's Choice winter tent, and costs 4.4 times as much as the REI Half Dome 2, our Best Buy backpacking tent.
+It costs more than all of our award winning winter tents!! and costs 4.4 times as much as the REI Half Dome 2, our Best Buy backpacking tent.
 We tested 32 backpacking tents and the Rogen is one of our highest rated overall and is the highest rated in its class.
 But is it worth $790?
 This will depend on how much time you spend in a tent and where you go.
 Two examples: 1) if you backpack 10 days each summer, for three summers in a row, then you'd carrying this tent on your back for 30 days.
 If that was your usage, then the value question you'd need to ask is whether saving 13 ounces (compared to the REI Half Dome 2) is worth $20.33 more per day?
 (790-180=610/30=20.3) Our feeling is that, for most of us, the practical answer is no. Beyond the weight savings, such usage would be unlikely to take advantage of the Rogen's exceptional design and materials.
 Example 2) If you sleep in a tent for 30 days per year for 10 years the Rogen's 13-ounce weight savings, increased strength, and increased durability would cost $2.03 extra per day (compared to the Half Dome 2).
 Moreover, the Rogen is far more likely to withstand 300 days of use than the REI Half Dome 2 (and similar budget tents).
 If you desire to push the performance envelope, and have the cash to do so, then the Rogen is a great choice – actually the best choice – based on our tests.

 Another value question to consider is "can two other tents provide the same or more performance for the same or less cost as the Rogen?"
 We believe the answer is yes.
 For $550 you can get the 22 oz.
 Mountain Laurel Designs DuoMid and the 13 oz.
 DuoMid Insert for backpacking ($375 and – 40 oz. less than the Rogen) and the 88 oz REI Half Dome 2 ($180) for car camping and basecamping.
 If you want to save more weight and don't need the absolute greatest weather resistance, the Hyperlite Mountain Gear Echo II Shelter ($600, 28 ounces) and REI Half Dome 2 provide the lightest two person double wall tent and a comfy tent for car and basecamping.
 Both of those options provide one tent that's more comfortable than the Rogen and another tent that's, according to our criteria for evaluation, better for backpacking, and both options provide two tents for less than the cost of the Rogen.